filipecarneiro/DocMailer/README.md

 **Optional columns:** Company, Position, and any custom fields you need

 **System columns (automatically managed):**
-- Status - Email sending status
-- LastSent - Last email sent timestamp
+- **LastSent** - Last email sent timestamp (updated automatically)
-- Response - Client response tracking
-- Error - Error messages if sending fails
+- **Responded** - Manual update to track responses (TRUE/true/1/YES/Y for responded, FALSE/false/0/NO/N for not responded)

+**Note**: The "Responded" column is used by the `stats` and `send-not-responded` commands to track which recipients have responded to your emails.

 ## 📝 Templates